decacis/godot_oculus_platform/docs/functions/leaderboards.md

 Sends a request to write a new entry to the leaderboard with the given `leaderboard_name` (API name).
 You can pass an empty `Dictionary` for `extra` if you don't want to include extra data.
 See bellow for optional values for the `extra` `Dictionary`.

-**Returns:** A `GDOculusPlatformPromise` that will contain a `Dictionary` with information about request status.
+**Returns:** A `GDOculusPlatformPromise` that will contain a `Dictionary` with information about the status of the request.
 The promise will error if the request couldn't be completed.

 **Note:** if `force_update` is true, then the new ranking will replace the previous ranking even if the new score is lower (assuming the leaderboard's sort order is higher is better).